danielflam/senderella/README.md

 =====

 Large files : If you cannot upload large files - look at the php and server configurations.

+This project uses third party software and all copyright notices were kept in respective files.

 Limitations
 ===========